feizc/Dialogue-System/README.md

 # We Want vivid Conversations: Incorporating Internet Meme into Open-domain Dialogue

+* This project provides a large-scale internet Meme incorporated Open-domain Dialogue (MOD) dataset and a unified multi-modal dialog model trained on this dataset.

 # How to get the dataset

-We release the train/valid data set on google drive and two test version sets will be used online testing leaderboard.
+We release the train/valid data set on [google drive](https://drive.google.com/drive/folders/1EzUKJbcMNafmnaU7f5iDZ8ThgFIx0OsO?usp=sharing) and two test version sets will be used online challenging leaderboard.

 # Copyright